vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 ## Random thoughts

-In the movie "The Matrix," Agent Smith explains why the Matrix is not created as a perfect world during a conversation with Morpheus.
+In the movie "The Matrix," Agent Smith explains, during a conversation with Morpheus, why the Matrix is not created as a perfect world.
 The line goes like this:

 "Did you know that the first Matrix was designed to be a perfect human world, where none suffered, where everyone would be happy?
 It was a disaster.
 No one would accept the program, entire crops were lost.
 Some believed we lacked the programming language to describe your perfect world.
 But I believe that, as a species, human beings define their reality through suffering and misery."